megvii-research/PETR/README.md

   python build-dataset.py
   ```

+We also privided the processed data and info files are also available at [Baidu Netdisk](https://pan.baidu.com/s/10dpbLS64phuG-0n1WWB9Cw) with code `petr`.

 * Pretrained weights
 To verify the performance on the val set, we provide the pretrained V2-99 [weights](https://drive.google.com/file/d/1ABI5BoQCkCkP4B0pO5KBJ3Ni0tei0gZi/view?usp=sharing).
 The V2-99 is pretrained on DDAD15M ([weights](https://tri-ml-public.s3.amazonaws.com/github/dd3d/pretrained/depth_pretrained_v99-3jlw0p36-20210423_010520-model_final-remapped.pth)) and further trained on nuScenes **train set** with FCOS3D.
 For the results on test set in the paper, we use the DD3D pretrained [weights](https://drive.google.com/drive/folders/1h5bDg7Oh9hKvkFL-dRhu5-ahrEp2lRNN).
 The ImageNet pretrained weights of other backbone can be found [here](https://github.com/open-mmlab/mmcv/blob/master/mmcv/model_zoo/open_mmlab.json).